1985 – 1995

 G4 Quicksilver · G4 PowerBook → MacBook Pro · OS X 10.2 → Tiger

-Bought a G4 Tower and my first G4 PowerBook — which became the MacBook Pro mid-generation.
-OS X reveals the Unix soul that NeXT put there.
-Apache, MySQL, PHP — running natively on hardware that enterprise didn’t take seriously.
-Network admin by day, LAMP stack developer by night.
-The market catches on years later.
-By then I’ve been shipping from this stack since the G4 tower in the spare room.
+A G4 tower and a G4 PowerBook that became a MacBook Pro mid-generation.
+OS X had finally exposed the Unix soul NeXT put there — Apache, MySQL, PHP running natively on hardware enterprise refused to take seriously.
+Network admin by day, LAMP developer by night.
+The market caught on years later; by then I’d been shipping from that stack since the tower in the spare room.
+The architecture tells you first.
+Marketing explains it later.

 Mobile Developer